Tisch Fund - How to Apply

 - Explore the short- and long-term impact of the project and Include a concrete plan for evaluating the initiative

 - Promote collaboration between individuals, departments, or organizations

 - Create institutional knowledge of the event and/or project so that it may be continued or built upon in the future

 Only applications for projects whose events or deadlines are at least one week away will be reviewed.
 Applications will be reviewed by Tisch College staff members, and we will contact you with information about next steps approximately one week after receiving the application.
 Groups or individuals who are selected to interview will be asked to prepare a brief presentation and answer questions about their project.
 Be prepared to discuss your timeline, budget, and other materials in detail.
 A virtual interview may be arranged.
 Students will be contacted with final decisions within 2-3 business days after their interview.

 Students whose funding requests are approved must comply with a set of requirements:

 - All students must sign a Memorandum of Understanding, agreeing to Tisch Fund terms and requirements, before funding is processed.

-- Students or student groups are required to put the Tisch College logo on any promotional materials (flyers, etc.) and follow Tufts’ visual identity guidelines.
-Students must send these promotional materials to Tisch College Communications Specialist Alberto Medina (email@example.com) to be approved before the event/program, and must mention Tisch College's support at any events.
-If they fail to do either, the students or student organization will not be eligible to receive funding from Tisch College in the following year.
+- Students or student groups are required to put the Tisch College logo on any promotional materials (flyers, etc.) and mention Tisch College's support at any events.
+If they fail to do either, the students or student organization will not be eligible to receive funding from Tisch College in the future.

-- Students must submit a short narrative (1,000 words) that summarizes the outcome and impact of the program or event on the greater Tufts community, along with any available photos.
-The narrative must be submitted to Peter de Guzman (Peter.De_Guzman@tufts.edu) within two weeks of the project's conclusion.
+- Students must submit a short narrative (500-1,000 words) that summarizes the outcome and impact of the program or event on the greater Tufts community, along with any available photos.
+If the project involves organizing an event, the event must be posted on Tufts Civic Impact (GivePulse).
+The narrative must be submitted to Calvin Zhao (email@example.com) within two weeks of the project's conclusion.